rrovetto/maritime-search-and-rescue/what is it/README.md

-# What is Maritime search and rescue (SAR)?
+# What is Maritime Search and Rescue (SAR)?
-It is the search for distressed persons and maritime vessels/vehicles, their rescue and/or recovvery.
+It is the search for distressed persons and vessels/vehicles, their rescue, and/or their recovery, in the marine environment.

 ## Terms
 - 'Maritime', here, refers to water-bodies, whether rivers, lakes, seas, or oceans.
 Artificial water-bodies such as pools shall be considered a specialized case.
 The term may be considered synonymous with 'aquatic', 'water', 'marine'.